 Can I browse a module I have already taken?

 At the moment, it is not possible to browse a module you have already taken without retaking that module.

 BMJ Learning publishes brand new content on a regular basis.
-We also review and update modules over a two-year cycle, or sooner if there are changes to practice or guidelines, or if new studies are published.
+We also review and update modules regularly.
+This can occur sooner if there are changes to practice or guidelines, or if new studies are published.
 Your feedback also helps us keep the site up to date.